Can I import a manuscript I wrote elsewhere?

 - Click New book.

-PubliWrite will process the document and open it as an editable manuscript in Creator Studio.
+PubliWrite will open the manuscript as an editable draft.

-When you import a Word document, PubliWrite will:
+When you import a Word or PDF document, PubliWrite will:

 - Split the manuscript into editable chapters